JamesWoolfenden/learn-terraform/docs/syntax.md

 ### Connections

-Remote Provisioners need authentication, probably via SSH [God forbid it **winrm**].
+Remote Provisioner's need authentication, probably via SSH [God forbid it **winrm**].
 So you now have SSH key, password or certificate management issues.
 You also need to be on a network that allows it.
 You may have to connect through a bastion host.

 ### Connection forwarding